ggeroulas/AIP1/README.md

 ## How To Get Started

 	To run this application locally you can first of all clone this repository.

+	MongoDB is used as a data storage for the application and is required before the application can be run.
+In order to install MongoDB follow the instruction relevant for your [system](https://docs.mongodb.com/v3.2/installation/).
+Once installed, run MongoDB locally by navigating to the directory and running the 'mongod' command.

 	This application runs both the Front-End and the Back-End (Database) separately, therefore, being by switching the directory to the Database and installing the